adhikars11/probability-tfp/notes.md

 “Constrained-Efficient Allocations in the Growth Model with Idiosyncratic Shocks”, with Julio Davila, Jay Hong and Per Krusell.
 Econometrica, Vol. 80, No. 6 (November, 2012), pp. 2431-67.
-- How ahs the climate change literature dealth with undertainty with distribution?
+- How has the climate change literature dealt with undertainty with distribution?

 **Other comments:**
 - The idea is very interesting, should pursue it.